top of page

 COMMUNITY

 We're committed to "doing life" together and fostering honest, life-giving relationships.
-Fellowship meals, small group discussion, and Huddles are ways we foster this.
+Fellowship around the table, small group discussion, and Huddles are ways we foster this.

 DISCIPLESHIP

-We aspire to help people grow spiritually by providing Bible teaching and kingdom resources, spiritual direction and mentoring, lifegiving fellowship, the sacraments, and more.
+We help people grow spiritually by providing Bible teaching and on-the-go kingdom resources, and championing spiritual direction, mentoring, worship and the sacraments, and more.

 MISSION

 Everyday life is our mission field, and we aspire to embody the life and love of Jesus in all the spaces we inhabit each day.
-We want to shine a light into a dark world.
+We want to shine a light into a dark world by loving our neighbors well.

 Our Beginnings